oneeve8/kobble-data/content/videonarrativehowto.md

 Folder
 Link

+P

 You will also learn how to:
 Cut, copy, move and delete Items

 Retrieve a lost item from GitHub

 You will also learn some basics of how to use Markdown,
-And how to create Presentation s
+And how to create Presentation slides.